Umersaeed81/Python_For_RF_Optimization_And_Planning_Engineer/Extracting_and_Consolidating_Specific_Data_from_Multiple_Excel_Files/Extracting_Data.md

 - `pandas` for data manipulation and exporting.
 - `openpyxl` to interact with Excel files.

-The folder containing the Excel files is specified with `folder_path`.

-## Import Required Libraries
 ```python
 import os
 import pandas as pd